 File: File:PVE-4473, Last Updated: Oct 4, 2010, By: CBM

-Heat exchangers are often very large models.
-In order to simplify them for FEA we remove all of the tubes and simulate using springs.
+Heat exchangers are often very large models and we often simplify them by removing all of the tubes, simulating them using springs.
 This will significantly reduce the number of elements and allow the model to mesh and solve in a more reasonable time frame.

 In order to use the spring connectors we have to determine the applicable spring rate of the tubes.
 There is a direct relationship between Hooke’s law for springs and the material’s modulus of elasticity.

 Hooke’s law for springs: F = k * d

 Axial displacement: d = F * L / (A * E)